South Australian Railways steel carriage stock: Private sales

 The other private sale was car 707, which had been a club car named Waterford under Australian Vintage Travel, and previously the Johnnie Walker Club Car under SteamAge.
 By 1992 it had been rebuilt as an observation car at Thirlmere in New South Wales, and coded ABM707.
 Since then it has been renamed Crux Australis.

-Current whereabouts of both cars are unknown.
+The vehicles were spotted at Goulburn in June 2023.

 Steamrail Victoria

 In 1998, Steamrail acquired the first six members of their ex-South Australian Railways fleet, with cars 500, 600, 702, 703, 751 and 782 purchased from Great Southern Rail and railed from Adelaide to Melbourne, then converted to broad gauge and moved to Newport Workshops.
-The cars were reclassed as AK500, BKL600, BK702, BK703, AK751 and ABK782; the latter two were unusual, as 751 had previously been a composite carriage and 782 exclusively first class.
+The cars were reclassified as AK500, BKL600, BK702, BK703, AK751 and ABK782; the latter two were unusual, as 751 had previously been a composite carriage and 782 exclusively first class.
 AK500, BK600 (no longer BKL) and BK702 were repainted into blue with gold; BK703 was retained in The Explorer livery, and the other two are not listed on the Steamrail website.

-In 2004 Steamrail purchased the four carriages previously owned by West Coast Railway - BK700, BK709, BK711 and BK714.
-BK700 had been repainted to Victorian Railways blue by 2005, BK711 retained in West Coast Railway scheme, and the other two are not listed.
+In 2004, Steamrail purchased the four carriages previously owned by West Coast Railway - BK700, BK709, BK711 and BK714.
+BK700 had been repainted to Victorian Railways blue by 2005, while BK711 retained in West Coast Railway scheme.
 In August 2010 expressions of interest were sought for the sale of BK714, which has since been moved to Tailem Bend.
+At this time the remains of BK709 were still stored at Ballarat East; it was finally scrapped on 21 May 2011.

-Finally in 2010 the remnants of the Ritz Rail fleet were sold off.
+Finally in 2010, the remnants of the Ritz Rail fleet were sold off.
 An auction initially saw many cars passed in, but Steamrail purchased dining cars Tweed (ex 601) and Richmond (ex 607) along with van CP24.
 After the sale, CP24 was swapped for sitting car Oxley (ex 502).
 At the same time, the power car was purchased by a private individual with connections to Steamrail.